NREL/buildstock-projections-docs/_sources/overview.md

 - ResStock sampling: the ResStock sampler can be called, however both PUMA and vintage cannot be applied to constrain the sampler, and therefore only PUMA is downselected and any vintage may be sampled (instead of just new buildings)
 - ComStock sampling: the ComStock sampler cannot be called, and therefore sampling is performed only with the existing building stock
 - Technology turnover can be modeled using an adoption rate, but cannot not depend on existing age of technologies
+- Final buildstock outputs may have inconsistencies between options.
+Because users can independently update options to the buildstock, existing options may not be updated to ensure compatibility, which could potentially introduce breaking changes.